ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 Kaapo's voice is shrill as his shrieks words of magic.
 Twin bolts of fire shoot past Okan and Sakari.
 There is a smell of sizzling hair and hide as they scorch the creature.
 It roars and howls in pain, spitting and hissing, dark shadows coiling around it.

+> [!roll] Attack - Sakari axes the lynx
+> **Result:** 6

+Sakari swings his axe as the lynx twists to escape.
+The war axe cuts straight through the creatures neck, blood spraying across the wall as it crashes into the stone floor, dead.
+The other two creatures stand just inside the room growling, teeth bared, ready to spring.
+Sakari roars at them - "Come on!
+Come and taste my steel!"

+> [!oracle] Is the figure still in the room?
+> **Roll:** 98 (Very unlikelly)
+> **Outcome:** Extreme no
+> **Random Event:** None

+The two lynx slowly back away, one of them limping a little as it moves.
+They are snarling, shadows wreathing around them.
+Sakari steps over the corpse of the lynx, his axe in his hands.
+He slowly moves out into the room, his eyes watching both creatures, waiting for them to move.
+Behind him Okan edges forwards and Kaapo moves to stand at the tunnel entrance, his hands poised to cast a spell.

+> [!oracle] Did the figure set a trap?
+> **Roll:** 24 (Very likely)
+> **Outcome:** Yes
+> **Random Event:** None

+> [!roll] Test - Okan detect traps
+> **Result:** 5

+Okan mutters - "Careful Saki - I think there's something else prepared for our arrival here as well as these overgrown pussy cats!"

+> [!oracle] Is there a pressure trap somewhere on the floor?
+> **Roll:** 63 (Very likely)
+> **Outcome:** Yes
+> **Random Event:** None

+The two lynx spring forward and Sakari roars, swinging his axe to meet them.

+> [!abstract] Initiative
+> - Sakari - 10
+> - Okan - 6
+> - Lynx - 6
+> - Kaapo - 5

+`class: track`
+> [!abstract] Lynx 2
+>
+> - [x]
+> - [x]
+> - [x]
+> - [x]
+> - [x]
+> - [x]

+`class: track`
+> [!abstract] Lynx 3
+> - [x]
+> - [ ]
+> - [ ]
+> - [ ]
+> - [ ]
+> - [ ]

+Sakari leaps towards the lynx as they rush forwards, his axe swinging in a wide arc.

+> [!roll] Attack - Sakari hacks at a lynx
+> **Result:** 6

+The creature howls in pain as Sakari's blade slashes it.
+As it tumbles backwards Sakari can see that the animal is wounded.
+Sakari's voice is harsh and triumphant as he yells - "This is the creature from the tavern!
+I see your handiwork in its hide Okan!!"

+> [!oracle] Does Sakari step on the trap?
+> **Roll:** 14 (Unlikely)
+> **Outcome:** Yes
+> **Random Event:** None

+As he steps back to prepare his next blow, there is an audible grating sound from one of the flagstones beneath his feet.
+The stone shifts and for a moment Sakari wobbles on the spot.
+Okan yells - "You've triggered the trap!
+Run!!"

+At the same time Okan sends two arrows flashing towards the two lynx.

+> [!roll] Attack - Okan shoots at the lynx
+> **Result:** 6

+The first arrow buries itself in the side of the already wounded animal.
+It shrieks and howls in pain, staggering backwards before falling onto its side, dead.

+> [!roll] Attack - Okan fires his second arrow
+> **Result:** 4

+The arrow whistles towards the uninjured creature but it leaps aside and lunges forward towards Sakari, roaring.

+> [!roll] Attack - Lynx attacks Sakari
+> **Result:** 6

+Sakari's foot slips in the moving flagstone and the creature's claws rake his arm.
+The creature's jaws open wide to bite.

+> [!roll] Attack - Lynx bites Sakari
+> **Result:** 3

+Sakari manages to twist out of the way, roaring in pain, avoiding the cruel fangs of the beast.

+> [!roll] Attack - Kaapo shoots fire bolt at the lynx
+> **Result:** 4

+Suddenly a bolt of fiery energy shoots from the shadow of the tunnel as Kaapo hurls his magic at the lynx.
+It just misses, burning a furrow in the creature's fur but doing no other damage.
+A second bolt flashes towards it.

+> [!roll] Attack - Kaapo shoots another fire bolt at the lynx
+> **Result:** 5

+While the lynx was agile enough to avoid the first, the second bolt of energy catches it in the side.
+It howls in pain.

+> [!oracle] Is the trap a water trap?
+> **Roll:** 81
+> **Outcome:** No
+> **Random Event:** None

+> [!oracle] What is the nature of the trap?
+> **Roll:** 66,66
+> **Outcome:** Oppose Pain
+> **Random Event:** None

+As Sakari brings his axe back and tenses to leap at the lynx, a greenish gas begins to flow from the walls, puddle at the bottom and then begin to almost ooze across the floor towards them.
+Okan shouts - "We need to go!!
+Now!!
+Don't let that stuff touch you!"

+Sakari jumps backwards, away from the slowly spreading pool of gaseous smoke.

+> [!oracle] Does the lynx continue the attack?
+> **Roll:** 53 (Unlikely)
+> **Outcome:** No
+> **Random Event:** None

+The lynx backs off, snarling as Sakari edges away and then leaps for the tunnel entrance.
+Together they run as best they can, through the tunnel, through the room beyond and up the stairway.
+Sakari is bleeding freely from his wounds but seems undaunted.